 If you’re on Medicare, there’s a pretty good chance you also have a Medicare supplement plan to help cover out-of-pocket expenses such as copayments, deductibles, and coinsurance.
 As time passes, you’ll inevitably experience a rate increase.
-Unfortunately, they’re impossible to avoid.
-Sometimes, they even come in multiples!
-An ever-increasing Medicare supplement rate not only causes economic hardship, but it can completely negate the purpose for which it’s purchased in the first place.
+Unfortunately, a Medicare Supplement rate increase is impossible to avoid.
 So, what gives?

 Why Medicare Supplement Rates Increase